Health Management

 To ensure the well-being of employees from a social perspective, it is vital that we create opportunities for activity and growth in the workplace.
 We will reinforce line care —that is, employee care overseen by managers who have daily contact with staff to improve the office environment and be available to talk with staff wishing to discuss mental health issues—to create an environment of mutual respect and understanding.
 We will also support career-oriented skill development and promote communication reforms with a one-on-one focus.

-Recognized as a "White 500" enterprise for excellent health management for five consecutive years
+Recognized as a "White 500" enterprise for excellent health management for seven consecutive years

 The Ministry of Economy, Trade and Industry (METI) and the Nippon Kenko Kaigi recognize companies that implement excellent health management practices to address health issues and promote health.
-In 2021, TIS was recognized as a "White 500" enterprise (Large Enterprise category) for the fifth consecutive year.
+TIS was recognized as a "White 500" enterprise (Large Enterprise category) for the seventh consecutive year.
 This means that TIS is regarded as one of the top 500 companies practicing excellent health management.

 The Health & Productivity Management Alliance is an association of 148 companies and organizations (as of June 30, 2023) with a shared vision, which is "To revitalize Japanese companies and achieve sustainability of company-run health insurance societies by promoting employees' well-being."
 The Alliance aims to take data-driven approaches to identify issues, implement solutions, and evaluate measures thus taken by promoting health collaboration between companies and health societies.
 By consistently implementing the PDCA cycle based on a data health plan, the Alliance will design a model for health and productivity management, co-create solutions to make the model work, and implement the solutions in the industrial world.
 TIS is a participant in this alliance.